Academic Councils and Committees

 Co-Curricular Assessment Collaborative

-Members: All student organization and affinity group lead advisors, Dean of Students, Dean of Instruction, the Curriculum, Instruction & Assessment Specialist.
+Members: All student organizations and affinity group lead advisors that meet the HLC definition of co-curricular above and the Curriculum, Instruction & Assessment Specialist.

 Meetings are held three times per year: at the beginning of the year and at the end of each full semester.
 Liaisons will host additional meetings as needed with their department.